1. Mold

 Importance of Addressing the Issue

 Mildew may not sound like a big deal at first.
 Sure, it smells bad and looks terrible, but it can't be a major problem, right?
-That line of thinking is actually wrong.
+That line of thinking is wrong.
 Mildew is a bacteria, which is a corrosive, dangerous substance if left unchecked.
 While it is true that most molds are not harmful to humans, the kind that can get into your carpet can still leave you with serious problems.

 First of all, you must think of mildew as a precursor to worse mold types to come.
 Second of all, mildew spreads by sending spores out into the air.
-If you are walking on a carpet that is afflicted with the mildew smell, then there is a strong chance you are kicking up mold spores and inhaling them.
+If you are walking on a carpet afflicted with the mildew smell, then there is a strong chance you are kicking up mold spores and inhaling them.
 This can make you sick.
-You must understand that mildew is no joke, yet different from mold, and should be addressed immediately.
+You must understand that mildew is no joke, yet distinctly different from mold, and should be addressed immediately.
 Even though.

 Understanding the Causes of Mildew Smell in Carpets